JulienAldon/EscapeTheVolcano/Readme.md

 # How to play

 ## Get The Game !
+Game is available on Windows and Linux !

 Go to release and download the latest version of the game.

 ## Goal